mariedabee/Program/README.md

    the tester for our program, it will set the course variables based on the user’s input.
 We then create a new context with the following classes “AddCourse, UpdateCourse, DeleteCourse”. context = new Context(new UpdateCourse(course, noOfStudents, courseName, student));

+####  2. Template Method pattern

+      2.1 Test:
+This is the abstract Test class.
+It contains three methods.
+The startTest() method to start a test, the endTest() method to end a test.
+This class also contains the takeTest() method.
+This is the template method and calls the startTest() and endTest() methods as well.

+      2.2 Mathematics, History:
+These are the two concrete implementations of the Test class.
+They each represent a different test for a different subject.
+They each override the startTest() and endTest() methods and add their own content to said method.

+      2.3 TemplatePatternDemo:
+This class contains the main() method.
+This method creates both a Mathematics and History object and calls the takeTest() method.
+When this method is called, the concrete classes will print their respective test messages.
+It starts and ends the test when called.